DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 - Replaced value of belonging with value of productivity
 - Replaced organic growth with systematic scaling

 This is why modern life feels schizophrenic.
 We are born into Families, our hearts running on the ancient software of unconditional love and intrinsic value.
-Then we are sent to work in Engines, where we must operate as interchangeable parts valued only for our output.
+Then we are sent to work in Machines, where we must operate as interchangeable parts valued only for our output.

 ### The Human Condition: A Cog That Yearns to Be Held

-The soul-crushing feeling of the modern workplace, the deep sense of alienation and meaninglessness that haunts our civilization—it's the cry of a Family member being forced to pretend it is a Cog.
+The soul-crushing feeling of the modern workplace, the deep sense of alienation and meaninglessness that haunts our civilization—it's the cry of a Kin member being forced to pretend it is a Cog.

-We work in Engines but go home and try to build Families.
+We work in Machines but go home and try to build Families.
 We are judged by our function from 9 to 5, but long to be valued for our being in the evenings and on weekends.
 This constant code-switching between two incompatible operating systems is the primary source of stress, anxiety, and exhaustion in modern life.

 ### The Legend of the Iron King

-Here's a mythological story that captures the Engine protocol in its purest form:
+Here's a mythological story that captures the Machine protocol in its purest form:

 Into the chaos after the sky wept fire came a being of terrible purpose.
 He was the Iron King, forged in the cold spaces between stars.
 He looked upon the world not as a living thing, but as a great machine that had fallen into disrepair.